 The Car Appraisal List

-Let your trusted mechanic look it over for signs of accident damage or shoddy maintenance or wear and tear beyond what is expected for its age and mileage.
+- Let your mechanic look it over for signs of accident damage or shoddy maintenance or wear and tear beyond what is expected for its age and mileage.
 Car appraisal point six.

-Take it to another dealer for a second opinion on the asking price for comparison.
+- Take it to another dealer for a second opinion.
 Car appraisal point 7.

-These steps should give you peace of mind that you are being offered a fair deal.
-Start your own process with our online inventory to help develop a short list of possibilities for your consideration.
-Then, come in to sell your current ride or trade it for a newer model, or test drive something from our extensive selection.
+These steps will give you peace of mind.
+So, start your own process with our online inventory to help develop a shortlist of possibilities for your consideration.
+Then, come in to sell your current ride or trade it for a newer model.
+Or, test-drive something from our extensive selection.
+Questions?
+Contact us today!
 We look forward to doing business with you.